Industrial and organizational psychology: Workplace bullying, aggression and violence

 I-O psychologists are concerned with the related topics of workplace bullying, aggression, and violence.
 For example, I-O research found that exposure to workplace violence elicited ruminative thinking.
 Ruminative thinking is associated with poor well-being.
 Research has found that interpersonal aggressive behaviour is associated with worse team performance.

-Relation of I-O psychology to occupational health psychology
+Relation to occupational health psychology

 A new discipline, occupational health psychology (OHP), emerged from both health psychology and I-O psychology as well as occupational medicine.
-OHP concerns itself with such topic areas as the impact of occupational stressors on mental and physical health, the health impact of involuntary unemployment, violence and bullying in the workplace, psychosocial factors that influence accident risk and safety, work-family balance, and interventions designed to improve/protect worker health.
+OHP concerns itself with such topic areas as the impact of occupational stressors on mental and physical health, the health impact of involuntary unemployment, violence and bullying in the workplace, psychosocial factors that influence accident risk and safety, work–family balance, and interventions designed to improve/protect worker health.
 Spector observed that one of the problems facing I-O psychologists in the late 20^{th} century who were interested in the health of working people was resistance within the field to publishing papers on worker health.
-In the 21^{st} century, more I-O psychologists joined with their OHP colleagues from other disciplines in researching work and health.
+In the 21^{st} century, OHP topics have become popular at the Society for Industrial and Organizational Psychology conference.